aman010/A1_ML/README.md

 	' localhost:8089'

 # please enter the values in the range only
-# Feature eigine is considered as ordinal variable reange more 2500 will not give good predition
+# Feature like engine cc is considered as ordinal variable reange more 2500 will not give good predition
 # Regid linear model has no dependency any null value in feature engeering can lead to no prediction under blending column